-Hilarity ensures at s they talk each other out of the correct answer time and rime again “There’s a lot of blue in this picture and the vase is blue, so it MUST be the vase”
+Hilarity ensues as they talk each other out of the correct answer time and time again “There’s a lot of blue in this picture and the vase is blue, so it MUST be the vase”

 “wait a moment, this is a workshop, it must be the hammer…”